 Potassium needs are met through the inclusion of muriate of potash, sulfate of potash or manure salts, which contain potash, the remainder being carrier minerals.
 Learn more about potash fertilizer.

 Mined in New Mexico, or obtained from dry lakes in California, the various potash salts are harmless crystalline materials, similar to table salt, which easily dissolve in water.

 The minor minerals are also supplied as compounds of “carrier” minerals instead of as the pure metals.
 Common sources are commercial borax for boron, and the sulfate salts of copper, zinc, manganese and magnesium.

 So, what are fertilizers and what is in fertilizer?

 All of these raw materials and several others are assembled in separate large storage bays in the fertilizer mixing plant.

 Carefully weighed portions of each of the fertilizer products are conveyed in batches to a rotary mixer which can combine one or two ton pounds of granular fertilizer at a time.
 Part of the nitrogen in the mixture may be added in liquid fertilizer form – as ammonia – during the mixing process.

 After leaving the mixer the fertilizer (plant food) is conveyed by cranes or endless belts to storage piles where it “cures” for several weeks.
 The curing process allows interactions to be completed between the raw materials and insures the consumer a granular, easy flowing product.

 At the end of the curing period the plant food is re-mixed, screened and bagged, ready for shipment to hardware, garden centers and big box retailers.

-So the lawn fertilizer numbers 5-10-5, 6-10-4 and similar proportions stated on the outside of a plant food package tells only part of the story.
+So the lawns fertilizer ratios of 5-10-5, 6-10-4 and similar proportions stated on the outside of a plant food bag tell only part of the story.